-Mod Ref Part Modification Reason MM1 Narrative Amend page 16 'Community and Social Infrastructure' to read: ESNEFT Rep ID.266 (Minor) The Garden Community will be known for its healthy and thriving community.
+Mod Ref Part Modification MM1 Narrative Amend page 16 'Community and Social Infrastructure' to read: The Garden Community will be known for its healthy and thriving community.
 It will have a variety of diverse community spaces, play spaces, great local schools and a network of sport, leisure, health, and wellbeing facilities .
 It will establish long term and participative stewardship of infrastructure from the outset.
-To ensure alignment with the NPPF.